-The benchmark for the Fund is the ARC Equity Risk PCI, which is a comparator.
-A 'comparator' benchmark is an index or similar factor against which an Investment Manager invites investors to compare a fund's performance.
-Details of how the Fund has performed against its comparator benchmark over various timescales can be found below.
+The benchmark for the Fund is the ARC Sterling Steady Growth PCI, which is a comparator.
+A 'comparator' benchmark is an index or similar factor against which an investment manager invites investors to compare a fund's performance.
+Details of how the Fund had performed against its comparator benchmark over various timescales can be found below.